hantsy/spring-microservice-sample/README.md

 ## What is microservice?

 Microservice is not a standard specification, so there is no official definition.
-Here I listed some well-known explanation from community.
+Here I listed some well-known explanation from the communities.

 [Martin Fowler](https://martinfowler.com/) described it as the following in his article [Microservice](https://martinfowler.com/articles/microservices.html):